manveerchauhan/rnaseq-minimap-oarfish/readme.md

 # RNA-seq Pipeline with Minimap2 and Oarfish

-This Nextflow pipeline processes bulk RNA-seq data using Minimap2 for alignment and Oarfish for RNA-seq analysis.
+This Nextflow pipeline processes long-read RNA-seq data using Minimap2 for alignment and Oarfish for transcript quantification.

 ## Features

 - Parallel processing of multiple RNA-seq samples
-- Alignment with Minimap2 (splice-aware)
+- Alignment with Minimap2 (long-read high-quality mode)
+- Quality filtering (MAPQ ≥ 10) using Samtools
 - SAM to BAM conversion and sorting with Samtools
-- RNA-seq analysis with Oarfish
+- Transcript quantification with Oarfish's coverage model
 - MultiQC reporting for quality assessment
 - Configurable for different computing environments (local, cluster, cloud)